 The Admissions Policy underpins the University’s approach to the admission of all students, to both undergraduate and postgraduate programmes, and aims to provide clear detail on the key principles that guide this approach.
 This policy also covers the University’s Clearing Policy, Dealing with Applications from Students with Criminal Convictions, Provision of Feedback to Unsuccessful Applicants and the Policy and Procedure on the Widening Participation Policy in the Context of Admissions.

 This section also provides the Policy on Operating Tier 4 of the Points Based System for Immigration and the Procedure for Admitting and Monitoring Students within Tier 4 of the Points Based System for Immigration.

-This section provides the various procedures and guidelines required to deal with student appeals and discipline, including Personal Circumstances and the Fitness to Practice Policy and Procedures.
+This section provides the various procedures and guidelines required to deal with Personal Circumstances and Academic Appeals.

 This section contains the Assessment and Feedback Policy which comprises the four assessment and feedback principles.
 This section also contains the Assessment and Feedback Procedures which are underpinned by a suite of additional policies and guidelines which are all listed here.
 Guidance for External Examiners of Taught Courses can also be found in this section as well as the Policy and Procedure for Awarding Aegrotat and Posthumous Degrees.

 This section contains the Policy on Collaborative Provision Leading to Awards or Joint Awards.
 This policy contains links to useful guidance for staff on drawing up a collaborative agreement as well as a glossary of terms.
 A Policy and Code of Practice on Flexible and Distributed Student Learning can also be found here.